 Students may also choose an educational plan which prepares them for the California High School Proficiency Exam (CHSPE).
 Sweetwater Secondary School students go on to four-year colleges, community colleges, vocational schools, and serve in the military.

-Sweetwater Secondary School holds a very special cap and gown graduation ceremony at the Balboa Park Organ Pavilion to honor the achievements of the student graduates.
+Sweetwater Secondary School holds a very special cap and gown graduation ceremony at Liberty Station to honor the achievements of the student graduates.

 YES.
 Sweetwater Secondary School offers courses that meet California Common Core Standards and that have been approved by the University of California for admission.
 The most current selection of state-adopted textbooks are used.